ShelbyZ/node-ucwa/README.md

 This solution intends to provide a way to proxy requests to UCWA without appending **X-Ms-Origin** which is the behavior seen in any language communicating with UCWA other than JavaScript.

+# Version
+- 1.0.1
+  * Removed dependency on express
+  * Remove unused variables
+  * Code restructuring/cleanup
+- 1.0.0
+  * Initial Release

 # How it Works
 node> ucwa-proxy [--port --secure [--pfx --passphrase] --logging]

 - --port - port to host server on (default 4666)
-- -- secure - whether to host server as Http or Https (default true)
+- --secure - whether to host server as Http or Https (default true)
-- -- pfx - Path to PKCS#12 certificate file (default ./certs/node-ucwa.pfx)
+- --pfx - Path to PKCS#12 certificate file (default ./certs/node-ucwa.pfx)
-- -- passphrase - optional certificate password (default '')
+- --passphrase - optional certificate password (default '')
-- -- logging - logs the request object prior to proxying (default false)
+- --logging - logs the request object prior to proxying (default false)

 # Structuring Proxy Requests
 The request format expected by /proxy is as follows: